jake-dame/reductor/report/report.md

 ### Aside: The Java MIDI Library

 I hesitate to call the `javax.sound.midi` library "feature-poor", because I have gone through the documentation and I believe it does exactly what it intends to do.
-It isn't intended to be a full-fledged "composing with MIDI" library (which other libraries like Python's `mido` seems to be).
-It is meant for reliable and robust file I/O, and acting as a conduit through a Java program to other software (e.g. sequencers), with *some* manipulation abilities.
+It isn't intended to be a full-fledged "composing with MIDI" library (which other libraries like Python's `mido` seem to be).
+It is meant for reliable and robust file I/O, and acting as a Java conduit to other software (e.g. sequencers) - with *some* manipulation abilities.

-However, that said, seeing every message type and manipulating / sorting stuff in a type-safe way is not really a feature of the library.
+That said, however, seeing every message type and manipulating / sorting stuff in a type-safe way is not really a feature of the library.
 Everything below was written as a response to the needs I had while debugging and figuring out what to do with the data.

-Writing all the code described above was basically done by reading documentation on various websites.
-The biggest help and best (i.e. most concise, easiest to follow) was [recordingblogs' wiki](https://www.recordingblogs.com/wiki/standards-in-music-index).
+Writing all the code for this package was basically done by reading MIDI-related documentation on various websites - the biggest help and best (i.e. most concise, easiest to follow) of which was [recordingblogs' wiki](https://www.recordingblogs.com/wiki/standards-in-music-index).
 + I didn't really consult official MIDI documentation because their (the Music Manufacturer's Association) sites were hard to follow, some of their stuff is behind a paywall, and I didn't really need to know the amount of detail in different MIDI standards like MIDI 2.0 or General Midi, etc. Just tell me what the 3rd byte of a time signature message corresponds to!

 ### Future Re-Design

 The `Event` class is pretty messy, and I'm not too happy with it.
-What I am happy about is stated above: it was a great exercise in learning MIDI and basically gave me everything I needed to have/know to implement conversion stuff later; also, it was fun.
+What I am happy about is stated above: it was a great exercise in learning MIDI and basically gave me everything I needed to have/know in order to implement conversion stuff later.
+Also, it was actually pretty fun.

-However (although I *thought* I did initially), I still don't fully grasp the details of generics and compile- vs. run-time type-checking it turns out.
+However, although I *thought* I did initially, I still don't fully grasp the details of generics and compile- vs. run-time type-checking as it turns out.

 The `Event` class is parameterized so that its `message` field is of type `T`.
-This was useful because the two (of three that I used) MidiMessage concrete classes have *different* methods to check even basic things, like the status byte: in `MetaMessage`, it is `getStatus()`, and in `ShortMessage` it is `getCommand()`.
+This was useful because the two (of three that I used) MidiMessage concrete classes have *different* methods to check even basic things, like the status byte - in `MetaMessage`, it is `getStatus()`, and in `ShortMessage` it is `getCommand()`.
 So, not having to constantly cast before calling those was nice.

 To illustrate as best I can: I tried to fix the unchecked thing with all sorts of approaches (the enum, a factory method, etc.).
-But I guess I still don't fully understand what the right approach is.
+But I guess I still don't fully understand what the right approach is:

 ```java
 /**